Get in touch

 Visual design

-The site had a number of visual design issues encompassing alignment, consistency, visual hierarchy, typography, and more.
+The site had a number of visual design issues encompassing alignment, visual hierarchy, typography, and more.
 As one example, the site used a condensed font for body copy throughout its entirety, impairing readability.

 Page size